Woodcote Hall: House

+St Peter's Chapel

+The 12th-century redundant chapel of St Peter is within the grounds, to the east of the southern corner of the hall.
+It is grade II* listed, although NHLE's listing refers to it as "Parish Church (chapel)" and says "Dedication unknown".
+The Church of England's Church Heritage Register states that it is not listed, but refers to it as "Woodcote: St Peter".
+Maps in both listings confirm that they refer to the same building.
+The parish council's website refers to the church as "8th-century", while the Corpus of Romanesque Sculpture in Britain and Ireland suggests "a date in the 1180s".
+The churchyard includes one grave of a World War I soldier in the care of the Commonwealth War Graves Commission.

 Grounds

 In 1752 avenues ran north-east and south-east from the Hall to the road bounding the grounds.
 By 1827 the grounds had been imparked.
 The park was well wooded with large numbers of clumps of trees, especially in its southern part, Woodcote Hill.
 Running between Woodcote Hall and Woodcote Hill was a series of fish ponds.

 By 1882 the park had been extended east of the Newport-Albrighton road and a lodge had been built at its southern extremity.
 The Hall was surrounded by extensive gardens, remarked upon in 1851, notably to the south where there were large, walled kitchen gardens.
 In the mid-19th century there were also lavish formal pleasure gardens, and a photograph of c.1860 shows intricate geometric cutwork beds or parterre set in gravel walks (S.R.O.
 4688)<1>The park was studied in greater detail by Paul Stamper in c 1995.

 The southerly avenue was located on the ground during the survey, preserved as the trackway illustrated in the same position as the avenue on the 1st Edition OS Map of 1891.